Sanford School of Public Policy

 The Duke University Sanford School of Public Policy is the public policy school of Duke University, a private university in Durham, North Carolina.

 The school was named after former Duke president and Governor of North Carolina Terry Sanford, who established the university's Institute for Policy Sciences and Public Affairs in 1971 as an interdisciplinary program geared toward training future leaders.
 When the School's current building on Duke's West Campus opened in 1994, the structure was named—and the Institute renamed—in honor of Sanford.
 The building was designed by Architectural Resources Cambridge, Inc. in a Modern Gothic style.
 The Sanford School offers bachelor's, master's, and doctoral programs in Public Policy.

 A second building, named for principal benefactor David Rubenstein, opened in August 2005.
 The building houses several of the school's centers including the Duke Center for Child and Family Policy and the Duke Center for International Development.
 Rubenstein Hall had its formal dedication, which included a speech by former U.S. Secretary of State Colin Powell on November 4, 2005.

 The Institute officially became Duke's tenth school on July 1, 2009, when it was renamed the Sanford School of Public Policy.
-Manoj Mohanan was named Interim Dean in July 2024.
+JR DeShazo became Dean on July 1, 2026.

 Academic programs

 Undergraduate

-Sanford offers an undergraduate major in Public Policy Studies.
+Sanford offers an undergraduate major in Public Policy Studies, a minor in Technology Policy, and a minor in Journalism and Media.
 The undergraduate program was slightly altered starting with the class of 2009.
-The department also recently instituted several "pathways," or groups of classes focused on one aspect of public policy.
 One aspect of the program that is unique among Duke's undergraduate majors is the requirement of a public policy-related summer internship.

-The Institute also offers two undergraduate certificates: the Child Policy Research Certificate and the Policy Journalism and Media Studies Certificate.

-Sanford also runs a study-abroad program at the University of Glasgow in Scotland.
-One notable aspect of the fall semester program is a four-day tour of London and its important cultural and political institutions and meetings with members of Parliament.

 Graduate

-At the graduate level, the School currently offers Master of Public Policy and Master of International Development Policy degrees.
-It also offers an international Master of Environmental Policy (iMEP) degree with the Nicholas School of the Environment and Duke Kunshan University.
+At the graduate level, the School currently offers the Master of Public Policy, Master of Public Affairs, Master of National Security Policy and Master of International Development Policy degrees.
+It also offers an international Master of Environmental Policy (iMEP) degree in collaboration with the Nicholas School of the Environment and Duke Kunshan University.

-The program offers graduate level concentrations in six areas: Environment and Energy Policy, Health Policy, International Development Policy, National Security and Foreign Policy, Social Policy, and Technology Policy.

-The Ph.D program started in the fall of 2007.
+PhD

+Sanford's PhD in Public Policy program is an interdisciplinary degree, with four concentrations available: Economics, Political Science, Psychology, and Sociology.
+The School also administers the University Program in Environmental Policy (UPEP) in partnership with the Nicholas School of the Environment.

 Centers and programs

-The following centers and programs are affiliated with the Institute and/or operated by the Institute's faculty and staff.
+The school's feature centers and programs are: